i-ayo/fs-2025-assessment-1-73262/README.md

 The DublinBike system simulates real‑time bike station availability in Dublin.
 - The **API** exposes endpoints for querying, creating, updating, and deleting stations.
-- The **Blazor client** provides a responsive web interface for browsing, filtering, sorting, and managing stations.
+- The **Blazor client** provides a responsive web interface for browsing, filtering, sorting, and managing stations with detail interaction.

 ---